The 2-point stance is one of three main stances players will align themselves in before the snap of the ball.

 This is especially true for interior defensive linemen, who often take on double-team blocks and need to stay as low as possible.

-The 2-point stance is one of the three typical stances that players can line up before the snap.
+The 2-point stance is one of the three football stances that players can line up before the snap.

 It's used by a lot of players, for the many positives it can bring to the table.